 If you are a Unified Partner looking to participate, please complete the Volunteer/Partner Application Form.

-Please contact Special Olympics Vermont’s Athletes and Families Coordinator, Kelly Wilkins, with any questions.
+Please contact Special Olympics Vermont’s Athlete and Family Coordinator, Justin Graham, with any questions.